 Disruptive technologies continue to change the structure of the North American economy due to the continuous growth of ecommerce.
 The use of web based and mobile technology is increasingly becoming the preferred method by consumers and retailers to both shop for and ship orders.
-As a result, supply chains have undergone enormous change with more frequent direct consumer shipments replacing transportation from distribution centers to traditional retail stores.
-In addition, our organization is reliant on certain Information Technology ("IT") systems (see Information Technology and Cyber Security on page 58).
+As a result, supply chains have undergone enormous change with more frequent direct consumer shipments to replacing transportation from distribution centers to traditional retail stores.
+In addition, our organization is reliant on certain Information Technology ("IT") systems (see Information Technology and Cyber Security on page 61).

 Trend: Containment measures implemented by governments caused an acceleration in e-commerce sales.
-E-commerce sales in Canada that averaged 13.6 percent of total retail sales in 2022 and represented a \$109.3 billion industry as compared to \$72.4 billion in 2021.
-This resulted in greater demand for LTL transportation and home delivery options.
+E-commerce sales in Canada that averaged 11.5 percent of total retail sales in 2023 and represented a \$109.2 billion industry as compared to \$98.4 billion in 2022.
+In 2022, this resulted in greater demand for LTL transportation and home delivery options, which trend has continued in 2023.
+The consumer in 2023 proved to be more resilient than first thought at the beginning of the year.

 E-commerce and omni-channel marketing requires a different distribution model than traditional retail or big-box store logistics.
 Generally, it is negatively affecting demand for truckload and long-haul transportation services, however, it is creating greater demand for warehousing as well as LTL and small package Final MileTM deliveries.
 The added complexity of e-commerce and the change in the supply chain presents an opportunity to expand our logistics revenue.

 In consideration of this risk, we have expanded our LTL and warehousing network in western Canada as well as Ontario, Canada and continue to focus on supply chain efficiencies.
-Our ability to meet customer demands in respect of ecommerce and supply management will depend upon innovation and our ability to reasonably anticipate market trends and change management execution. continue to focus on technology, invest in hybrid and electric courier vehicles and our Haulistic[TM] logistics mobility SiverExpressTM software and Moveitonline[®] marketplace.
+Our ability to meet customer demands in respect of ecommerce and supply management will depend upon innovation and our ability to reasonably anticipate market trends and change management execution.
+We continue to focus on technology, invest in hybrid and electric courier vehicles and our HaulisticTM loaistics mobility app.
+SiverExpress[TM] software and Moveitonline® marketplace.